 This is one of the well recognized stages of the cyber attack kill chain.
 A number of common exploit tools are publicly available for Windows to propagate the attack further.
-The most common of these techniques continues to be Scheduled Tasks, psExec or just directly using SMB/CIFS.
-So, the next logical question is, are there logs that can indicate the lateral movement behaviour in a Windows environment?
+The most common of these techniques continue to be Scheduled Tasks, psExec or just directly using SMB/CIFS.
+So, the next logical question is, are there logs that can indicate the lateral movement behavior in a Windows environment?
 The answer is Yes.

 If you are still running Windows 2003/XP security events such as 528 (Successful Logon), 529 (Logon Failure), 602 (Creation of Scheduled Task), 601 (New service Installed) are some of the log events to watch out for.
 If you are running Windows Vista or higher, you deal with 4 digit Windows Event IDs, and the similar IDs to watch out for are: 4624 (Successful Logon), 4625 (Logon Failure), 4698 (Creation of Scheduled Task), 4697 (New service installed).
 The list of these events is not an extensive list but a subset of the ones that can be used to detect the lateral movement.

 So, where is the roadblock?
 The roadblock lies in the fact that many organizations are diligent about recording the Windows Domain Controller logs, however, they do not store the logs coming from desktops and laptops connecting to the domain!
-In order to detect the lateral movement, a stitching is necessary between the Domain Controller logs and the endpoint logs.
+In order to detect the lateral movement, stitching is necessary between the Domain Controller logs and the endpoint logs.
 Add to that the fact that Windows logs are quite chatty.

-For instance, the act of creating a shared folder on a Windows domain, can lead to 20+ events recorded on the domain controller logs.
+For instance, the act of creating a shared folder on a Windows domain can lead to 20+ events recorded on the domain controller logs.
 Automating the collection of these logs continues to be a problem at the technical and budgetary levels in organizations.
-Additionally as new vectors of lateral movement are discovered, it is needed to continually maintain any changes to detection analytics.
+Additionally, as new vectors of lateral movement are discovered, it is needed to continually maintain any changes to detection analytics.

 Even though today’s network perimeter is porous, there are common controls such as Firewalls, Intrusion Detection/Prevention, breach detection systems deployed at the network perimeter.
 These systems are a great source of information.
 If these logs are carefully analyzed, it is possible to discover the “reconnaissance” phase of the kill chain.

 The challenge, however, is the inability to correlate alerts from the network periphery to the internal network, making it difficult to locate the compromise.
 To illustrate this, let’s look at a specific example.
-Let’s say a user visiting a waterhole site results in download of a malware due to the site exploiting a vulnerability in the user’s browser plug-in.
-A detection system running at the network perimeter that runs attachments (from HTTP flows, emails etc) in virtual sandbox may be equipped to detect the attack.
+Let’s say a user visiting a waterhole site results in the download of malware due to the site exploiting a vulnerability in the user’s browser plug-in.
+A detection system running at the network perimeter that runs attachments (from HTTP flows, emails, etc) in virtual sandbox may be equipped to detect the attack.
 However, such systems do not stall the HTTP/TCP session for performance reasons.
 Virtual sandbox or further analysis cannot be performed in packet-time.
-So, the system may come back after the analysis finishes, and alert that a malicious payload has entered the environment.
+So, the system may come back after the analysis finishes and alerts that a malicious payload has entered the environment.
 It will have the IP of the malicious site, and an IP address it is destined to.